HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Related Work

 Watermarking schemes are susceptible to removal attacks that can erase the embedded patterns.
 The existing attacks can be categorized into signal-processing-based attacks and \obased attacks based on the methodology.

-Signal-processing-based attacks involves conventional signal processing techniques, such as bandpass filters or lossy compression codecs, to process watermarked samples aiming to distort the watermark patterns embedded in the audio.
-Prior studies~\cite{oreillyDeepAudioWatermarks2025, ozerComprehensiveRealWorldAssessment2025} have evaluated the effectiveness of these transformations against various watermarking schemes.
-However, such attacks often fail to fully remove modern, robust watermarks without introducing audible artifacts.
+Signal-processing-based attacks rely on conventional signal processing techniques, such as bandpass filtering or lossy compression codecs, to manipulate watermarked samples with the goal of distorting or suppressing embedded watermark patterns.
+Prior studies~\cite{oreillyDeepAudioWatermarks2025, ozerComprehensiveRealWorldAssessment2025} have systematically evaluated the effectiveness of these transformations against a range of watermarking schemes.
+However, such approaches often fail to fully eliminate modern, robust watermarks without introducing noticeable or audible artifacts that degrade overall audio quality.

 Optimization-based attacks form a more advanced class of watermark removal methods in which the attack perturbations are explicitly optimized using feedback from the watermark detector's confidence scores.
-In contrast to signal-processing attacks that apply fixed transformations, these approaches craft a sample-specific perturbation tailored to each watermarked input, aiming for stronger removal and better perceptual quality.\cite{liuAudioMarkBenchBenchmarkingRobustness} survey a range of such methods, from closed-box square attacks~\cite{andriushchenkoSquareAttackQueryefficient2020} to glass-box adversarial attacks that rely on full knowledge of the detector's parameters.
-These glass-box techniques assume prior knowledge of the watermarking scheme, such as the watermark type for each sample or access to all hyperparameters.
-For fairness, we compare against the strongest closed-box method presented in the survey---the square attack---which stays within our threat model, although it still operates under stronger assumptions by requiring repeated queries to the watermark detector.
+In contrast to signal-processing attacks that apply fixed transformations, these approaches craft a sample-specific perturbation tailored to each watermarked input, aiming for stronger removal and better perceptual quality.
+Liu et al.~\cite{liuAudioMarkBenchBenchmarkingRobustness} survey a range of such methods, from square attacks~\cite{andriushchenkoSquareAttackQueryefficient2020} to adversarial attacks that rely on full knowledge of the detector's parameters.
+These techniques assume different levels of prior knowledge of the watermarking scheme, such as access to the detector confidence score or even access to the watermark model's internal parameters.
+For fairness, we compare against the strongest method presented in the survey---the square attack---which stays within our threat model, although it still operates under stronger assumptions by requiring repeated queries to the watermark detector.